LorePep/blog/content/page/about.md

 **Startups**

 While finishing my PhD I started to work as a Data Analyst at Neuromuscular Dynamics.
-The startup focuses on dexterity analysis for various medical conditions and sport performance.
+The startup focuses on dexterity analysis for various medical conditions and sports performance.
 There I was (and still am) managing the whole analysis software stack (backend, frontend, reporting and the analysis itself).

 In 2017 I joined Blue Vision Labs, a London-based startup, developing the next-gen of augmented reality.
 There I mainly worked with Computer Vision and benchmarking large-scale AR systems.
 Also, my interest in distributed systems grew bigger, to the point that I switched my role from Research Engineer to Software Engineer.

 After approximately 1 year, Blue Vision Labs got acquired by Lyft and became part of L5, Lyft's self-driving division.
-Since then, I have been working there as a Software Engineer, and I must admit I'm loving the switch back to Robotics and more "researchy" topics.
+Since then, I have been working there as a Software Engineer, and I must admit I'm loving the switch back to Robotics and more "research-y" topics.

 ## Random Things I do

 This is a list of some other random things and projects:

-* **Blogging**: As you may have notices I manage this blog, plus I also write on [Medium](https://medium.com/@l.peppoloni), where I also write for publications such as [Towards Data Science](https://towardsdatascience.com/).
+* **Blogging**: As you may have noticed I manage this blog, plus I also write on [Medium](https://medium.com/@l.peppoloni), where I also write for publications such as [Towards Data Science](https://towardsdatascience.com/).
 I don't cross-post everything so feel free to have a look also at the articles on Medium.

-* **Kaggle**: as a hobby I sometimes take part to Kaggle competitions (mainly Computer Vision oriented), and I am currently "Competition Expert".
+* **Kaggle**: as a hobby, I sometimes take part in Kaggle competitions (mainly Computer Vision oriented), and I am currently "Competition Expert".
     - [Santander Customer Prediction](https://www.kaggle.com/c/santander-customer-transaction-prediction) Top 4%

     - [Aptos 2019 Blindness Detection](https://www.kaggle.com/c/aptos2019-blindness-detection) Top 10%